 Bringing these images into focus with my poetry is a passion I’ve discovered online and one I am excited to share with other poets.
 I know I’m not the only writer who goes online to seek inspiration for their writing voice.
 As a poet, I always heed the words of Poet laureate Juan Felipe Herrera who said, “Do not wait for a poem; a poem is too fast for you.
 Do not wait for the poem, run with the poem and then write the poem.
 And of course immerse yourself in a sea of books and poems.
 You want to be in that parade, that’s what you have to do.”

-My course Internet your Senses and Tumblr Towards Creativity is for writers are eager to explore the art of writing poetry by using Pinterest, Instagram and Tumblr as your spark of visual inspiration.
+My course Your Voice Inside the Picture: Ekphrastic Poetry is for writers are eager to explore the art of writing poetry by using Pinterest, Instagram and Tumblr as your spark of visual inspiration.
 If you are visually inspired by photographs and artworks, then my class is for you.
 We will learn the craft of ekphrastic poetry, taking those images and reflecting our impressions on the page as poetry.

 I wouldn’t be teaching Internet your Senses and Tumblr Towards Creativity without Francesca Lia Block’s inspiration.
 Thank You to Francesca for making me realize I needed to embrace technology, connect with my writing audience, harness my creative energies, and share my knowledge of using the internet to inspire poetry.

-To date, Adrian has eighty poems published in over sixty different publications.
-One of his poems “Buzz Me” has been nominated for Best of the Net 2015 and, also in 2015, his poem “How She Kills Me” won honorable mention in Cultural Weekly’s 3rd Annual Jack Grapes Poetry Prize.
-Adrian also had one of his poems “Longing for our airport reconnections” featured in Shinpei Takeda’s Poems of Arrival for the Inscription Installation Exhibit at the New Americans Museum in San Diego, California.
+To date, Adrian has over one hundred and twenty five poems published in over a hundred different publications.
+One of his poems was named the winner of Subterranean Blue Poetry’s 2016 “The Children of Orpheus” Anthology Contest and two of his poems “Buzz Me” and “Estranged Fruit” were nominated for Best of the Net in 2015 and 2016, respectively.
+Adrian also had one of his poems “Longing for Our Airport Reconnections” featured in Shinpei Takeda’s Poems of Arrival for the Inscription Installation Exhibit at the New Americans Museum in San Diego, California.